tylerbcrawford/monsterr-media-server/docs/api/endpoints.md

 # API Documentation

 ## Overview
-This document describes the REST API endpoints provided by the Monsterr Media Server web interface.
+This document describes the REST API endpoints provided by the Monsterr Media Server web interface and its integrated services.

 ## Base URL
-All endpoints are relative to: `http://localhost:3000/api/v1`
+All web interface endpoints are relative to: `http://localhost:3000/api/v1`

 ## Authentication
 All endpoints require authentication via Authelia.
 Include the authentication token in the `Authorization` header: